Last Updated on May 4, 2023

-It took Mary Shelley a year to write Frankenstein, F. Scott Fitzgerald spent two and a half years writing The Great Gatsby, and J.D.
+It took Mary Shelley a year to write Frankenstein, F. Scott Fitzgerald spent two-and-a-half years writing The Great Gatsby, and J.D.
 Salinger labored for ten years before completing Catcher in the Rye.
-President Obama’s 768-page memoir, A Promised Land, required about three and a half years to finish, while theoretical physicist Stephen Hawking spent fewer than six years to answer the big questions “Where did we come from?” and “Why is the universe the way it is?” in his book A Brief History of Time.
+President Obama’s 768-page memoir, A Promised Land, required about three-and-a-half years to finish, while theoretical physicist Stephen Hawking spent less than six years to answer the big questions “Where did we come from?” and “Why is the universe the way it is?” in his book A Brief History of Time.

 One of the components that my formula leaves out is the time it takes to write a book proposal, a prerequisite if you are planning to pitch your nonfiction book to a publisher.
 (If you are self-publishing your book, there is obviously no need for a proposal.)
 Book proposals, which include one or two sample chapters, can take weeks to months to complete.

 Clearly, fiction and nonfiction authors vary widely in terms of their creative process and the specific requirements of their particular project.
 The following are essential elements to factor in when considering how long it may take to write your prospective book.
 Note that these steps apply primarily, but not exclusively, to nonfiction writers:

 - Clarifying your subject and creating a structure for your book